tru-ID/dev-server/README.md

 - `DEBUG` : determines whether debug information is logged via `console.log`
 - `CONFIG_PATH` : the path to the `tru.json` configuration file for the tru.ID project
 - `API_BASE_URL` : the tru.ID base URL.
 Defaults to `https://eu.api.tru.id`

+The server will attempt to load environment variables from a `.env` file in the root directory of the server.

 ### Phone Check callbacks